Odysseas Vlachodimos: Benfica

 On 5 October 2020, with the save of two consecutive penalty kicks from Ryan Gauld helped his team prevail over Farense with a score of 3–2, achieving the third victory in an equal number of matches in the beginning of the 2020–21 season.
 As a conclusion this season was a reality check for the 27-year-old as he played as a second fiddle to Helton Leite for most of the campaign.
 He has, however, regained his form and put up some excellent displays in the 2021–22 season.
 On 26 August 2021, Benfica qualified for the UEFA Champions League group stage after defeating PSV Eindhoven, a justification for the international Greek goalkeeper who in the summer was a step away from "Da Luz".

 On 4 November 2021, although he conceded five goals in the 5–2 defeat to Bayern Munich, Pathodimos is included in the top 11 of the 4th matchday in the UEFA Champions League.

 On beginning of December 2021, Newcastle United are reportedly interested in signing highly coveted Vlachodimos.
 According to the Portuguese outlet O Jogo, Benfica could be battling to keep hold of their star goalkeeper with Newcastle United eyeing a January swoop for the Greek international.
 The Magpies have identified the 27-year-old as a top target and want to open discussions with the Portuguese giants in the coming weeks ahead of the January transfer window.

 On 26 January 2022, the Portuguese press praised Vlachodimos for his performance in the victory of Benfica over Boavista in the 2021–22 Taça da Liga final, where the Greek goalkeeper was voted man of the match.
 Benfica were led to the penalty shootout with Boavista (1–1 in the regular game), where they prevailed 3–2, with the 27-year-old goalkeeper repelling three of the five penalties.
 In fact, this was the first participation of the Greek international in the tournament, while he is in Portugal, while he reached a total of 150 appearances with the Benfica jersey.

 On 8 March 2023, the Greek goalkeeper signed a contract that runs until the summer of 2027, with the Portuguese "A Bola" reporting that the agreement between the two sides also includes a release clause of €60 million.

 Nottingham Forest

-On 31 August 2023, Vlachodimos signed with Premier League side Nottingham Forest on a four-year contract, for a fee of €4.9 million, with the potential to rise to €9.3 million with add-ons.
+On 31 August 2023, Vlachodimos signed for Premier League side Nottingham Forest on a four-year contract, for a fee of €4.9 million, with the potential to rise to €9.3 million with add-ons.
 Vlachodimos made his Premier League debut on 5 November 2023 against Aston Villa keeping a clean sheet in a 2–0 win.